fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

 ---
 lab:
     title: 'Exercise - Implement delegates in a C# app'
     description: 'Learn how to declare, instantiate, and invoke delegates for scenarios that require dynamic method invocation.
-Learn how to implement sorting and callback and sorting scenarios using custom delegates, and then replace the custom delegates with strongly typed delegates that provide the same functionality.'
+Learn how to implement callback and sorting scenarios using custom delegates, and then replace the custom delegates with strongly typed delegates that reduce code complexity while providing the same functionality.'
 ---

 # Implement delegates in a C# app